madanyc/workfront-learn.en/help/manage-work/issues-requests/manage-issue-assignments.md

 ---
 title: Manage issue assignments
-description: Learn how to assign out an issue to an individual user, multiple users, or a team so the issue will get resolved  .
+description: Learn how to assign out an issue to an individual user, multiple users, or a team so the issue will get resolved.
 feature: Work Management
+thumbnail: manage-issue-assignments.jpeg
 type: Article
 role: User
 level: Intermediate